ChaoticAkantor/CARPG/README.md

 Manually killing them from the menu refunds their full cost.
 Their health and damage scales with level.
 Any XP (frags/score) they gain is sent to you instead.
 Can be healed with medkit.
-Can NOT be revived.
+Can be revived.

 # Defender - DR Tank
 Has a toggleable barrier that layers over health and armor that has it's own health pool.
 Whilst active, further reduces damage you take.
 Starts at 75% damage reduction and scales up to 100% as you level.